This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Clothing

-- Layer strategically: Use sheer layering to add depth without overcomplicating the design.
+- Layer wisely: Use sheer overlays to create depth and dimension without overwhelming your design.

 Home Decor